What a year it's been! CJ and Jenn recap the past year of our guests' Gay Agenda items, and talk about their own resolutions for the next year.

 Gotta come clean, our schedules got real busy and we couldn't interview someone this fortnight.
 But we also have news about our very first live show!
 And Jenn graces us with her musical art.

-Journey with us into the futuristic world of sci-fi with your queer space captain Jared Axelrod!
+Journey with us into the futuristic world of sci-fi with your queer space captain Jared Axelrod (she/her)!
 That's right, it's our sci-fi episode.
 Jared chats with us about her experience as a transgender woman, including transitioning "late", bathrooms, and gender presentation.